 He believes “we must make sure that mental health services are available to all Americans regardless of income.”
-And as Chairman of the Senate Committee on Veterans’ Affairs, he’s particularly concerned about expanding access to mental health services for veterans.
+And, as a member of the Senate Committee on Veterans’ Affairs, he’s particularly concerned about expanding access to mental health services for veterans.

 So, what has Bernie done about this?

 His provision in the Affordable Care Act dramatically increased support for community health centers, which provide affordable primary care and mental health counseling.
 The law authorized $11 billion to improve and expand community health centers over a five-year period.

 Bernie introduced The American Health Security Act of 2013, which provides every American with affordable and comprehensive healthcare services through the establishment of a national American Health Security Program that requires each participating state to set up and administer a state single-payer health program.
 It was written to provide inpatient services, long-term care, a broad range of services for mental illness, and care coordination.